liamraeNZ/GoustoTechTest/README.md

 Java JDK
 Tomcat8

 It then pulls down the WAR file into the Tomcat directory
+and restarts Tomcat, in order to deploy the site.